-The Main contractor must provide an organizational organogram on the company's letter head related to this contract, depicting all the levels of responsibility from the CE down to the supervisors responsible for the contract.
+The Main contractor must provide an organisational organogram on the company's letter head related to this contract, depicting all the levels of responsibility from the CE down to the supervisors responsible for the contract.
 List the relevant positions held, names of appointees, legal appointments and the Organogram must be signed off by the company's 16(1) or 16 (2).

-The Main contractor must ensure that all appointed contractors comply with this requirement.
-The Main contractor is responsible for keeping copies of all the organograms' as well as submitting them with the OHS plan.
-All organograms shall be updated timeously when appointments are changed.
+The Main contractor is responsible for keeping copies of the organograms' as well as submitting them with the OHS plan.
+The organograms shall be updated timeously when appointments are changed.